TonyKennah/ChoiceApp/README.md

 ## How to Run

+### Prerequisite

+a `lib` folder is required within the project root.
+A jarfile is required in this folder created from the [PluckierOdds](https://github.com/TonyKennah/PluckierOdds) repo and will contain sensitive / secret data.
+Without this the project will not even compile.

 1.  **Build the application:**
     This command cleans the project, installs frontend dependencies, builds the React app, and packages everything into a single `.jar` file.
     ```bash